-- A. Demolition requires the selective removal of existing building materials and equipment that is no longer required.
-Houston Community College will provide dumpsters for materials and equipment that is removed from the building for recycling by HCC.
-All other trash, debris, materials and equipment not deposited in the HCC dumpsters by the Contractor will be removed from the property and properly disposed by the Contractor in accordance with all federal, state and local laws and regulations.
-Upon request by HCC, the Contractor shall furnish signed, written documentation of evidence verifying proper disposal. - B. Contractor shall visit the site prior to bid and compare the new project documents to existing conditions and include in his bid items required to be removed, relocated and reinstalled to accommodate the installation of new equipment. - C. Related work specified elsewhere: - Remodeling construction work and patching is included within the respective sections of specifications, including the removal of materials for re-use and incorporated into remodeling or new construction. - 2) Relocation of pipes, conduits, ducts, and other mechanical or electrical work are specified by respective trades. - Should any asbestos containing material be encountered, contractor shall stop work immediately and contact the Owner and the Owner's representative before proceeding with work.
+- A. Demolition requires the selective removal and subsequent off site disposal in a legal manner of existing building materials and equipment that is no longer required. - B. Contractor shall visit the site prior to bid and compare the new project documents to existing conditions and include in his bid items required to be removed, relocated and reinstalled to accommodate the installation of new equipment. - C. Related work specified elsewhere: - 1) Remodeling construction work and patching is included within the respective sections of specifications, including the removal of materials for re-use and incorporated into remodeling or new construction. - 2) Relocation of pipes, conduits, ducts, and other mechanical or electrical work are specified by respective trades. - 3) Should any asbestos containing material be encountered, contractor shall stop work immediately and contact the Owner and the Owner's representative before proceeding with work.
 The cost of asbestos abatement and removal is not included as part of this contract.
 The Owner will provide separate contractors for this work should it be required.
 However, should the contractor fail to comply with above stated requirements, he/she will be charged the costs incurred to the Owner for the asbestos cleanup process due to the contractor's actions in disturbing asbestos containing materials.
 Contact the Owner regarding any asbestos information required for this project.

-A. Schedule - Submit a schedule indicating proposed methods and sequence of operations for selective demolition work to the Owner's representative for review prior to commencement of work.
-Include coordination for shut-off, capping, continuation of services, noise protection, and dust control details as required.

-B. Provide detailed sequence of demolition and removal work to ensure uninterrupted progress of the Owner's onsite operations.
+- A. Schedule Submit a schedule indicating proposed methods and sequence of operations for selective demolition work to the Owner's representative for review prior to commencement of work.
+Include coordination for shut-off, capping, continuation of services, noise protection, and dust control details as required. - B. Provide detailed sequence of demolition and removal work to ensure uninterrupted progress of the Owner's onsite operations.